 We have no products approved for commercialization and have never generated any revenue.
 Our ability to generate significant revenue and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize one or more of our product candidates.
 We do not anticipate generating significant revenue from product sales in the near future.
-Our ability to generate future revenue from product sales, including named patient sales, depends heavily on our success in many areas, including but not limited to:
+Our ability to generate substantial future revenue from product sales, including named patient sales, depends heavily on our success in many areas, including but not limited to:

-- · completing research and nonclinical and clinical development of our product candidates; - · obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - developing a sustainable and scalable manufacturing process for any approved product candidates and establishing and maintaining supply and manufacturing relationships with third parties that can conduct the processes and provide adequate (in amount and quality) product supply to support clinical development and the market demand for our product candidates, if approved; - · launching and commercializing product candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - · obtaining market acceptance of our product candidates as viable treatment options; - · obtaining adequate reimbursement and pricing for our product candidates; - · addressing any competing technological and market developments; - · identifying, assessing, licensing, acquiring and/or developing new product candidates, technologies and/or businesses; - · negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter; - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how; and - · attracting, hiring, and retaining qualified personnel.
+- · completing research and nonclinical and clinical development of our product candidates; - · obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - developing a sustainable and scalable manufacturing process for any approved product candidates and establishing and maintaining supply and manufacturing relationships with third parties that can conduct the processes and provide adequate (in amount and quality) product supply to support clinical development and the market demand for our product candidates, if approved; - · launching and commercializing product candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - · obtaining market acceptance of our product candidates as viable treatment options; - · obtaining adequate reimbursement and pricing for our product candidates; - · our ability to sell our product candidates on a named patient basis or through an equivalent mechanism and the amount of revenue generated from such sales; - · addressing any competing technological and market developments; - identifying, assessing, licensing, acquiring, and/or developing new product candidates, technologies, and/or businesses; - · negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter; - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how; and - · attracting, hiring, and retaining qualified personnel.

 Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved product candidate.
-Our expenses could increase beyond expectations if we are required by the FDA, the European Medicines Agency, or the EMA, or other regulatory agencies, domestic or foreign, to change our manufacturing processes or assays, or to perform clinical, nonclinical, or other types of studies in addition to those that we currently anticipate.
+Our expenses could increase beyond expectations if we are required by the FDA, the EMA, or other regulatory agencies, domestic or foreign, to change our manufacturing processes or assays, or to perform clinical, nonclinical, or other types of studies in addition to those that we currently anticipate.
 In cases where we are successful in obtaining regulatory approvals to market one or more of our product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for the product, the ability to get reimbursement at any price, and whether we own the commercial rights for that territory.
 If the number of our addressable rare disease patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
-For example, the development of KRN23, rhGUS, and triheptanoin for pediatric use is an important part of our current business strategy; if we are unable to obtain regulatory approval for the desired age ranges, our business may suffer.
+For example, the development of KRN23, rhGUS, and UX007 for pediatric use is an important part of our current business strategy; if we are unable to obtain regulatory approval for the desired age ranges, our business may suffer.

-We expect that we will need to raise additional funding before we can expect to become profitable from sales of our products.
+We will likely need to raise additional capital to fund our activities.
 This additional financing may not be available on acceptable terms, or at all.
-Failure to obtain this necessary capital when needed may force us to delay, limit, or terminate our product development efforts or other operations.
+Failure to obtain this necessary capital when needed may force us to delay, limit, or terminate our product development efforts or other activities.